-Just two weeks left to score early bird passes for TC Early Stage – TechCrunch
+Just two weeks left to score early-bird passes for TC Early Stage – TechCrunch

 Tackling the learning curve that comes with building a startup is not for the faint of heart.
 So many questions, so little time to search out reliable, actionable advice.
 Enter TechCrunch Early Stage 2021 — two distinct, virtual bootcamps designed specifically for early-stage founders and open to entrepreneurs and startup enthusiasts.

-Budget-friendly tips: TC Early Stage part one takes place April 1-2, and you have two weeks left to score the early bird price and save up to $250.
+Budget-friendly tips: TC Early Stage part one takes place April 1-2, and you have two weeks left to score the early-bird price and save up to $100.
 Founder passes cost $199 and Innovator passes (for investors and other startup fans) cost $299.
 The early-bird deadline ends at 11:59 p.m.
-(PT) on February 27.
-Buy a dual-event pass to learn and save even more (TC Early Stage – Marketing and Fundraising runs July 8-9).
+(PST) on February 27.
+Buy a dual-event pass to learn and save even more (TC Early Stage — Marketing and Fundraising runs July 8-9).
 The TC Early Stage April and July bootcamps feature different speakers, topics and content.

 At TC Early Stage, you’ll take part in interactive sessions and learn from the leading experts and investors who span the range of the startup ecosystem — operations, product lifecycle, fundraising and recruiting for starters.
 Here are just two examples of the people ready to help you move your startup dreams forward.